chernia/itree/README.md

 | ilevel(itree) -> integer    | number of levels         | ilevel('1.2.3') -> 3  |

 ### Data Structure
-`itree` uses a fixed length 16 bytes with 2 control and 14 data bytes, which hold segments with variable length  from 1 to 2 bytes per segment.
+`itree` uses a fixed length 18 bytes with 2 control and 16 data bytes, which hold segments with variable length  from 1 to 2 bytes per segment.

-Control bits 3-15 of 1 indicate a new segment, while 0 means the byte is added to the previous segment.
+Control bits 0-15 of 1 indicate a new segment, while `0` means the data byte is added to the previous segment.
 Segment value `0` is disallowed as it is interpreted as an end of the itree when control bit is 1.

 ### Indexes
 - B-tree over itree: <, <=, =, >=, >